simonmicro/Dear-Templates/OpenVPN - Run your own VPN.md

 ```

 ### Certificates
-Create a new file `/tmp/openssl.cnf` with:
+Create a new file `/tmp/openssl_server.cnf` with:
 ```
 [v3_ca]
 basicConstraints = CA:FALSE
 keyUsage = digitalSignature, keyEncipherment extendedKeyUsage = serverAuth
 ```
 This is needed for signing CSRs with these enhancements.
-Use ONLY these `keyUsages`, the USG will fail when more are allowed...
+Use ONLY these `keyUsages`, the USG will fail when more are allowed (`remote-cert-tls`)...

 Now create everything needed for the server (when you already have a CA, you may want to adapt this accordingly):
 ```bash